lookit/ember-lookit-frameplayer/app/components/exp-lookit-change-detection/doc.rst

 ~~~~~~~~~~

 If ``doRecording`` is true (default), then we wait for recording to begin before the
 actual test trial can begin.
-We also always wait for all images to pre-load, so that
+We also always wait for all stimuli to pre-load, so that
 there are no delays in loading images that affect the timing of presentation.

 Display